Marsh Light Manor at Lookout Hollow created by Lori & Edward Lenz

 Now that some of the excitement has passed by, at least for us, I hope to share a few more fairy house posts in the coming days…

 Auntie was transferred to a rehab center last week, a day or two after the storm.
 She’s able to walk a little and is making some progress in physical therapy there.
 We finally got up to see her yesterday and were grateful to know that she had some visitors in the hospital and at the rehab center.

 Dad is on antibiotics now for bronchitis and we stopped by to see him, too, and showed him our storm pictures on the TV screen.
-He was somewhat impressed, but decided that the 1938 hurricane he survived when he 16 was far more destructive.
+He was somewhat impressed, but decided that the Great New England Hurricane of 1938 he survived when he 16 was far more destructive.
 He wasn’t feeling too well, but it was good to visit with him anyway.

 We are overflowing with gratefulness for the gift of a wonderful young woman named Chelsea, who was hired to help out with Dad and Auntie’s care in September.
 What an awesome blessing she has been to our family!
 She has sat with Auntie in the hospital and at the rehab center, and darted back and forth between those places and the house, to give attention to both of the ancient ones.
 She has been a cheerful, hard-working, kind, calming and pleasant presence to have around and has gotten us through this difficult stretch, even coming in the evening and on the weekends.
 Thank you so much, Chelsea!!!